ifsmirnov/jngen/doc/drawer.md

 d.setFill("blue");
 // Both stroke and fill can be set to none passing an empty string: d.setFill("");
+// You can use any color which is supported by HTML/SVG.
+If the color
+// has adequate name it is likely on the list.

 // It is possible to set line width (default is 1): d.setWidth(2.5);
 // And opacity (ranging from 0 to 1, 0 is invisible, 1 is solid):
 d.setOpacity(0.5);

+// By default Jngen draws a cool grid with coordinates.
+I find it
+// very handy, however, if you don't like it it is easy do disable: d.enableGrid(false);

 // Finally, you should save your piece of art to the SVG file: d.dumpSvg("name.svg");